 Arduino Uno Board + Prototyping Shield

-10 of Magnetic Reed Switches, glass 14mm x 2mm
+10 of Magnetic Reed Switches, the glass section is 14mm x 2mm

 4 Thrust Bearings 8mm OD x2.5mm by 5 mm ID